apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**David Cameron's shock return divides UK Tories**
+**Nepal bans TikTok citing disruption to social harmony**

-You can read more about it [here](https://www.politico.eu/article/david-cameron-shock-return-divide-uk-tory/).
+You can read more about it [here](https://www.bbc.com/news/business-67411535).

 ## Requirements
 - Python 3.8